LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/frontend/README.md

 The demo shop backend used by the dashboard is located in `../demo-shop`.
 Refer to the root README for instructions on starting the shop.

+## Environment Variables

+The frontend is preconfigured to talk to the demo shop backend running on `http://localhost:8001`.
+This base URL is provided via the `REACT_APP_API_BASE` variable in the `.env` file.

 ## Available Scripts

 In the project directory, you can run: